maneskull/mvo_matlab/README.md

 WEBOBS->DomeVology->Fumarole Temperatures
 temp_fumaroles.m

-The following shell scripts runs once per week (every Saturday at 5am) which executes the above matlab scripts for updating the graphs on webobs matlab-weekly.ksh matlan-fonction_weekly
+The following shell scripts runs once per week (every Saturday at 5am) which executes the above matlab scripts for updating the graphs on webobs.

+matlab-weekly.ksh
+matlan-fonction_weekly